-Increasingly, victims are identified under 16 years of age, across all cultures.
+Increasingly, victims are identified under 16 years of age, across all cultures and religions.
 Sexually exploited children commonly have low self-esteem and typical vulnerabilities include:

-living in a chaotic or dysfunctional household, history of abuse, living in residential care or supported accommodation

-- recent bereavement or loss
+- Living in a chaotic or dysfunctional household, history of abuse, living in residential care or supported accommodation. - Recent bereavement or loss.

-- learning disabilities
+- Learning disabilities.

-- homelessness
+- Homelessness.

-- attending school or association with children who are being exploited
+- Attending school or other associations with children who are being exploited

-- gang association
+- Gang association.